veetin/kipu-bank-v2/README.md

 ## Disclaimer

 This contract is provided as-is for educational purposes.
 Always audit smart contracts before deploying to mainnet and use at your own risk.
+The contract has been improved with production-ready features but should undergo professional security auditing before mainnet deployment.